MarkKragerup/maincode-the-game/README.md

 The project follows the rules that;
 - The game in its entirety must be coded by hand.
 No dependencies for game-engines, UI-libraries and such are allowed.
 - The graphics must be hand crafted, entirely drawn or styled by the team-members.
+- The soundwork and music must be home-made as well.. need a slapping sound? find a microphone, a buddy and a piece of ham.

 Try the game now, at [play.maincode.dk]()!